MarkBrub/MarkBrub/README.md

 - 👋 Hi, I’m @MarkBrubaker
 - 👀 I’m interested in cyber security
-- 🌱 I’m currently learning CS at SMU
+- 🌱 I’m working on my B.S. in CS at SMU
 - 📫 How to reach me markbrub@gmail.com